joshturge-io/auth/README.md

 if there isn't a password.

 * `TEST_REPO` - if this variable is set, the test repository will be used instead of the redis repository.
-This is extremely useful when testing.
+This is extremely useful when testing. **NOTE:** since this is just a test repository the username can be set to an empty string (""), the password for the test user is `secret6`.
+I know, very creative.

 #### Running with docker